 What is ShoeDazzle?

-Founded in 2009 by Kim Kardashian, Brian Lee, Robert Shapiro, and MJ Eng, ShoeDazzle operates as a personalized boutique experience for shoe and handbag shoppers.
-The company delivers a curated selection of brand-name items and a custom online showroom tailored to each client's individual style preferences on a monthly basis.
-Headquartered in El Segundo, California, ShoeDazzle has established itself as a key player in the direct-to-consumer fashion market by leveraging personalized recommendations and a subscription-based model to drive customer engagement and loyalty.
+Founded in 2009 by Kim Kardashian, Brian Lee, Robert Shapiro, and MJ Eng, ShoeDazzle operates as a personalized fashion subscription service.
+The company curates and delivers a monthly selection of brand-name shoes, handbags, and accessories through a custom online showroom tailored to individual client style preferences.
+Headquartered in El Segundo, California, ShoeDazzle aims to replicate the boutique shopping experience for its online customer base.

 How much funding has ShoeDazzle raised?